jswny/j1.io-v1/README.md

 1. Ensure that you have Node.js, NPM, and Nginx installed on your system (see testing environment).
 2. Clone this repository: `$ git clone https://github.com/jswny/j1.io.git`
+3. If you would like to connect j1.io to your Spotify account, you must first [generate a `client ID` and `client secret`](https://developer.spotify.com/my-applications/) for your application (do not share these).

+  1. Create a directory called `config` in the root of the repository that you have cloned.
+  2. Create a file `config.js` in that directory and structure it as follows using your client ID, and client secret:
+    ```
+    var clientId = '<your client ID here>'
+    var clientSecret = '<your client secret here>'

+    module.exports = {
+      clientId: clientId,
+      clientSecret: clientSecret
+    }
+    ```
+  3. If you do not want to use spotify, simply comment out the following line in `server.js` which is `var s = require('./bin/spotify.js')`
-3. Inside the cloned repository, install the required modules with `$npm install`
+4. Inside the cloned repository, install the required modules with `$npm install`
-4. Place the following configuration file `j1.io.conf` inside your Nginx configuration directory (for CentOS that is `/etc/nginx/conf.d`):
+5. Place the following configuration file `j1.io.conf` inside your Nginx configuration directory (for CentOS that is `/etc/nginx/conf.d`):
   ```
   server {
     listen 80; # you can change this to any port you would like your server to respond to